Southern NSW Drought Resilience Adoption and Innovation Hub

 - Australian National University (ANU)

-- Farming Systems Groups Alliance (represented by Farm\Llink and include Central West Farming Systems, FarmLink Research Ltd, Holbrook Landcare Network, Irrigated Cropping Council, Irrigation Research & Extension Committee, Riverine Plains and Southern Growers and over 3,500 farmer members
+- Farming Systems Groups Alliance (represented by FarmLlink and include Central West Farming Systems, FarmLink Research Ltd, Holbrook Landcare Network, Irrigated Cropping Council, Irrigation Research & Extension Committee, Riverine Plains, Southern Growers, Monaro Farming Systems and Tablelands Farming Systems).

 - Local Land Services (LLS)